woodem/woo-doc/sphinx2/source/theory/membrane-element.rst

 Membrane element
 =================

 Membrane elements are special 3-node particles in DEM.
-They have their mass lumped into nodes and respond to plane-stress stretching (CST element) and bending (DKT element; optional, enabled by setting the :obj:`bending flag <woo.dem.In2_FlexFacet_ElastMat.bending>`).
+They have their mass lumped into nodes and respond to plane-stress stretching (CST element) and bending (DKT element; optional, enabled by setting the :obj:`bending flag <woo.dem.In2_Membrane_ElastMat.bending>`).
 These two elements are superposed.
 The element has constant thickness.
 Each node has 6 DoFs:

 #. two in-plane translations (gathered in :obj:`woo.fem.Membrane.uXy` for all nodes as a 6-vector), used by the CST element;
 #. one out-of-plane translation -- defines rigid motion of the whole element and causes no internal response;
 #. two in-plane rotations (gathered in :obj:`woo.fem.Membrane.phiXy` for all nodes as a 6-vector), used by the DKT element;
 #. one out-of-plane rotation (drilling DoF), which is ignored.

-Lumping mass into nodes is not automatic.
-The user is responsible for assigning proper values of :obj:`woo.dem.DemData.mass` and :obj:`woo.dem.DemData.inertia` to nodes.
+Mass and intertia of nodes are computed and lumped into nodes (this only requires geometry and material density), but it must be requested by calling :obj:`woo.dem.DemData.setOriMassInertia` on the node, once all its attached particles are in place.
+Details :ref:`below <membrane-lumped>`.

 Element coordinate system
 -------------------------